marmelab/react-admin/docs/Tutorial.md

 ## Making Contact With The API

-We'll be using [JSONPlaceholder](http://jsonplaceholder.typicode.com/), which is a Fake Online REST API for Testing and Prototyping, as the datasource for the admin.
+We'll be using [JSONPlaceholder](http://jsonplaceholder.typicode.com/), which is a fake online REST API for testing and prototyping, as the datasource for the admin.

 JSONPlaceholder provides endpoints for fake posts, fake comments, and fake users.
 The admin we'll build will allow to Create, Retrieve, Update, and Delete (CRUD) these resources.